Matty325/SEA-DAT1/SEA-DAT1_HW2_Brock.md

 1834    1       Chicken Salad Bowl      [Fresh Tomato Salsa, [Fajita Vegetables, Pinto Beans, Lettuce]] $8.75

-Q1 Discussion:
+##Q1 Discussion:
 This looks like a one-to-many table that represents orders by item.
 Each row represents an item, and a number of items in an order, a description of the item and its custom toppings (if applicable), as well as a subtotal price for the number of items on that line.
 The order number aggregates the order.
 E.g., the first four rows of data represent one order that had 4 items in order #1.
 Data row five represents order #2 which had two chicken bowls wiht same toppings, and the total price for two bowls of $16.98 the last thre rows represent the items that were in order 1834).

-Q2: Discussion: Based on the last unique order ID of 1834, that suggests that there are 1834 order records in this file.
+##Q2: Discussion: Based on the last unique order ID of 1834, that suggests that there are 1834 order records in this file.

-Q3 Code:
+##Q3 Code:
-mbrock@NA01495L MINGW64 /c/users/mbrock/desktop/githubclones/GA-SEA-DAT1/data (master)
+   MINGW64 /c/users/mbrock/desktop/githubclones/GA-SEA-DAT1/data (master)
 $ wc -l chipotle.tsv
 4623 chipotle.tsv

-Q3 answer: There are a total of 4623 lines (including column headers)
+##Q3 answer: There are a total of 4623 lines (including column headers)

-Q4 code and answer:
+##Q4 code and answer:
 USing grep piped to wc -l
-Matt@Corvinius MINGW64 /c/users/Matt/githubclones/GA-SEA-DAT1/data (master)
+  MINGW64 /c/users/Matt/githubclones/GA-SEA-DAT1/data (master)
 $ grep "Steak Burrito" chipotle.tsv | wc -l
 368

-Matt@Corvinius MINGW64 /c/users/Matt/githubclones/GA-SEA-DAT1/data (master)
+  MINGW64 /c/users/Matt/githubclones/GA-SEA-DAT1/data (master)
 $ grep "Chicken Burrito" chipotle.tsv | wc -l
 553